Bing CV Carburetors that pee gasoline onto your boot; or,

 The Bing CV Dance, Part 2:

-If Part 1 does not wash out the particle of filth that may be in the needle/seat area, or you have float or float needle wear; THEN you have to dig deeper.
-It is best not to do this on a trip, due to the quite small parts that may fall out of the carburetor.
+(If Part 1 doesn't remove the filth that may be in the needle/seat area, or you have float or float needle wear; then you have to dig deeper.
+It is best not to do this on a trip, due to the quite small parts that may fall out of the carburetor in the later portion of these tests/adjustments)

 1. Bike on center-stand.